|

 replenishment, and constraints accounting methodologies?
 Could it be throughput as in Goldratt’s “throughput

 world?”
-For Goldratt the throughput
+For Goldratt the throughput world is pre-occupied with throughput and dependency

-world is pre-occupied with throughput and dependency (15).
-Certainly dependency looks like a
+(15).
+Certainly dependency looks like

-fundamental driver, but is throughput?
+a fundamental driver, but is throughput?

 Throughput serves to focus on the open-ended potential for revenue

-generation rather than the closed-end approach of reducing existing costs
+generation rather than the closed-end approach of reducing existing costs against

-against static revenue.
-However the
+static revenue.
+However the financial

-output, and few businesses would fail to strive to increase their
+businesses would fail to strive to increase their output.
+Thus, it seems unlikely that throughput is

-have a differentiation and a differentiation surely exists.
+differentiation and a differentiation surely exists.
 Let’s return then to dependence.
 Could this be the fundamental driver for

 Theory of Constraints?
 Indirectly